Lloyd Pandi

-College career
+University career

 In his debut for Carleton, Pandi had 18 points to help defeat Waterloo 110-54, leading all Carleton starters with 22 minutes played.
 In his debut season, Pandi started 17 games out of the season's 22 games, eventually becoming a national champion with the Ravens as well as being named the U Sports Rookie of the Year.
 At the close of the season, Pandi was the Ravens' scoring leader, having played 19 of the 22 regular season games, as well as Canada's leading university player in field goal percentage.

 In the summer following his debut season, Pandi was selected as one of the 21 university players invited to participate in the Canadian Elite Basketball League (CEBL) inaugural season, playing for the Ottawa Blackjacks.
 At the close of the summer season, Pandi was named the league's CEBL U Sports Player of the Year.
 The following year, the U Sports season was suspended due to the COVID-19 pandemic.
 However, Pandi was once again selected as one of the 21 university players participating in the CEBL, this time playing for the Niagara River Lions.
 At the end of that season, he was once again named the CEBL U Sports Player of the Year.

-On April 10, 2022, Lloyd Pandi announced via social media that he will no longer be playing for the Carleton Ravens and enter the 2022 NBA Draft.
+On April 10, 2022, Lloyd Pandi announced via social media that he will no longer be playing for the Carleton Ravens and enter the 2022 NBA draft.
 In his second and last season with the Ravens, Pandi won the national U Sports Championship a second time and received the national award for U Sports Player of the Year (Mike Moser Most Valuable Player Award).